rithika12345/instagramapi/README.md

 # instagramapi
-A backend API which is made using golang and MongoDB This was an internship task given by Appointy.
+A backend API which is made using golang and MongoDB.

+This was an internship task given by Appointy.